 Of course, there are tons of variants of the sales-driven approach depending on what your sales and marketing funnel looks like, but the gist is always the same: real people drive leads/users to the first purchase.

-Product-led Onboarding Vs. Sales-led Onboarding: Which one you need to choose?
+Product-led Onboarding Vs. Sales-led Onboarding: Which one to choose?

 Let’s make something clear right off the bat: